-National priority: Improve economic management, develop science and technology and promote foreign trade and investments (MDG 1, 8).
+Improve economic management, develop science and technology and promote foreign trade and investments (MDG 1, 8).
 Strengthen knowledge capacity building for sustainable development of the country and people's living standard.

-UNDAF outcome: Strengthened national capacities and knowledge management for sustainable economic/industrial development and improved aid effectiveness.
+Strengthened national capacities and knowledge management for sustainable economic/industrial development and improved aid effectiveness.

-Outcome, Output Indicators, Baseline, Target Means of Verification Risks and Assumptions Role of Partners Resource Mob Target (USD) ilization Outcome 1.
+Outcome, Output Indicators, Baseline, Target Means of Verification Risks and Assumptions Role of Partners Resource Mobiliz Target (USD) zation Outcome 1.
 Strengthened human resources capacity in national institutions for strategic planning and the management of external assistance.
 Strategic plans and aid coordination measures on external assistance, MDG monitoring; project cycle management, and resource mobilization.
 Number of relevant staff of relevant agencies trained.
 National strategic development plans based on MDGs.
 National aid coordinating agencies produce periodic reports of external assistance resource picture, policies and procedures.
 UNDP, ESCAP and UNOPS will provide technical support in strengthening the capacity of national level statistical organizations in developing an MDG related database (statistical socio-economic database), especially for the social sector, including producing two national MDG progress reports and support statistical data collection and processing.
 There will be the apex body to coordinate national knowledge networks and practices.
-UNFPA will strengthen the teaching and research capacity of national academic institutions on population and development UNDP: UNFPA: FAO: UNICEF: WHO: 8,000,000 1,500,000 1,250,000 3,430,000 1,000,000 Output 1.1 National MDG database established.
+UNFPA: 1, FAO: 1, UNICEF: 3, ,000,000 ,500,000 ,250,000 ,430,000 ,000,000 Output 1.1 National MDG database established.
 A database with gender and region disaggregated data functioning at the start of 2011.
 Two national MDG progress reports produced (2010/2015).
 Accessible database; MDG report.
-Policy continuity; data availability; inter ministries coordination Output 1.2 Enhanced national capacities in managing and implementing external assistance, with a focus on improved project cycle management and resource mobilization.
+Policy continuity; data availability; inter ministries coordination and contribute to the monitoring of MDGs, especially MDG3 and 5.
+UNFPA will also provide support in the preparation of the country's MDG report by 2015 in collaboration with UNDP and UNOPS.
+UNICEF will support the development of capacities related to planning for children and women.
+UNICEF will also support pilot activities to advocate their positive effects on the conditions of children and women under the programme "Advocacy and Knowledge Management" Output 1.2 Enhanced national capacities in managing and implementing external assistance, with a focus on improved project cycle management and resource mobilization.
 Improved delivery and implementation rate at project level.
 Percentage of UNSF resource target mobilized at mid-term: 75%.
 Annual donor reports; Audited and certified project financial reports.
 Continuity in external assistance; UNICEF and UNESCO will enhance work on the national plan of action for Education for All (EFA) and implementation strategies to focus on building knowledge on basic sciences and math.
 UNICEF will support the Government's educational management information system to be used as a primary tool to plan educational services for children.
 FAO will provide assistance in strengthening knowledge networks of agriculture research and extension services and project cycle management, with particular reference to agriculture projects.
 Output 1.3 Plan of Action Plan of Action; Time needed to UNICEF will promote the use of the MICS report in planning the